 Cut it into pieces and brown it with onion, garlic, tomato, finely chopped, butter and olive oil

 First cook in a pan to soften after you put it in the oven for browning

 - The TUCUPI -

 Cook the Tucupi with freshly crushed whole garlic salt oil and chicory

 Clean it well, if there are flowers remove them, cook with water and salt until softened, unstick and add to Tucupi.

 - SPICY SAUCE -

 Put some hot tucupi in a saucepan, add the lightly crushed red pepper and turn them over

-Add the duck in a single pan after it has been cooked and baked, with the tucupi and the Jambu.
+Add the duck to a single pan after it has been cooked and put in the oven, with the tucupi and the jambu.
 Cook, when you see it boil it means that the recipe is ready.

 Serve with Rice Mandioca Flour.